Ternium S.A. research snapshot

 TX AI Trading Strategy Framework

 The TX AI trading strategy below is a rules-based research framework, not personalized advice.
-It connects price action to steel shipments, realized prices, adjusted EBITDA margin, Pesquería milestones, Usiminas performance, capex, cash flow, and trade policy.
+It connects price action to steel shipments, realized prices, adjusted EBITDA margin, the Pesquería ramp, Usiminas performance, capex, cash flow, trade policy, and the August 4, 2026 earnings report.

 Trend-following setup

-Look for TX to reclaim and hold the $45.89 50-day average with volume above the 497,324-share reference while Q2 results confirm higher shipments, better margins, and progress in Mexico.
+Look for TX to hold above the $46.48 50-day moving average and to build volume on a move toward and through the $51.73 52-week high while Q2 2026 results confirm higher shipments, better margins, and progress at Pesquería.

-Reduce confidence after a sustained close below $42, especially if steel prices, shipments, or regional demand weaken at the same time.
+Reduce confidence after a sustained close below the 50-day moving average near $46.48, especially if steel prices, shipments, or regional demand weaken at the same time.

 Mean-reversion setup

-If TX tests the $40.89 to $43 area without a new thesis break, compare the quote with normalized EBITDA, net cash, capex completion, dividend coverage, and the durability of Q1 margin gains.
+If TX pulls back toward the $46 to $47.50 area or the $41.50 to $42.50 band without a new thesis break, compare the quote with normalized EBITDA, net cash, capex completion, dividend coverage, and the durability of Q1 margin gains.

-Do not assume a lower quote is cheap if steel prices are falling, free cash flow remains negative, or Usiminas and project costs create new charges.
+Do not assume a lower quote is cheap if steel prices are falling, free cash flow stays negative, or Usiminas and project costs create new charges.

 Fundamental monitor

-Track steel and mining shipments, revenue per ton, raw material costs, regional imports, Mexico and Brazil trade measures, Pesquería start-up, Usiminas results, capex, net cash, dividends, and currency effects.
+Track steel and mining shipments, revenue per ton, raw material costs, regional imports, Mexico and Brazil trade measures, Pesquería start-up, Usiminas results, capex, net cash, dividends, currency effects, and the Q2 2026 report and guidance.

 Lower setup confidence if EBITDA improves only through temporary pricing while volumes, cash conversion, or balance-sheet flexibility deteriorate.